Side-On/home-fitness/README.md

 - Amazon Web Service (AWS) - used to store images and static files for the website.

+---

 ## Testing

-Follow this [Testing documentation link](testing/TESTING.md) to go to the tests completed alongside the user stories.
+Follow this [Testing documentation link](testing/README.md) to go to the tests completed alongside the user stories.
 This is also contains the validation issues and other bugs found in the project.

+---

 ## Code Used

 - I implemented code from the Code Instutitue while completing the projects throughtout the course.
 This code was used to get the basic apps into the Home Fitness project.
 The main code was used around the models and JavaScript of the Stripe functionality.

+- I was struggling to work out how to get the review view to work, so after some google searching and trying mulitple methods, I found [this video](https://www.youtube.com/watch?v=lSX8nzu9ozg) to be very useful.
+So credit to the video creator for walking me through how to write the view.

+- I used several small snippets of code from [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/).
+I used Bootstrap 4.1 as it's the one I am most familiar with at this time.
+The JavaScript to get the Bootstrap features working was also taken from their site.

+---

 ## Deployment
 <br>